-General Annual Grant (GAG) must be used for the normal running costs of the academy trust including salaries and related costs, overheads, repairs and maintenance and insurance. £38,000 was spent on fixed assets and has been transferred into restricted fixed assets.
+The General Annual Grant (GAG) must be used for the normal running of the academy trustincluding salaries and related costs, overheads, repairs and maintenance, and insurance.

-Pupil Premium relates to additional funding to be spent as the school sees fit to support deprived students.
+Pupil Premium is additional funding to be spent as the school sees fit to support deprived students.